costineesti/about-me/content/notes/IPCV.md

 	* apply **locally** template matching

 * Solution: 2nd directional derivative in direction β (eigenvalues of Hessian matrix)
-	* 𝛽𝛽 corresponds to the dominant eigenvector 𝐯𝐯 of the Hessian matrix
+	* β corresponds to the dominant eigenvector 𝐯 of the Hessian matrix
 	* The maximized $f_{ββ}(x, y)$ equals the eigenvalue of the Hessian matrix

 <div class="container" style="display: flex; justify-content: center; align-items: center;">